 Other common symptoms include:

 What Causes Primary Progressive MS?

-Doctors think MS -- no matter which type you have -- happens when your body attacks itself.
+Doctors think any kind of MS happens when your body attacks itself.
 This is what’s called an autoimmune disease.
 In MS, your immune system damages myelin, the protective coating around the nerves in your brain and spinal cord.
 This causes inflammation.